Sunday, February 28, 2010

 The news is ...

-Study: Cell phone bans don't reduce accidents
+Study: Cell phone bans don't reduce accidents... with all the reports presenting this as a big mystery.

 A new study suggests laws banning the use of hand-held devices while driving have not reduced the rate of accidents in three states and the District of Columbia.